cambiotraining/sars-cov-2-genomics/04-artic_nextflow.md

 ## Bioinformatic Workflows/Pipelines

 As can already be seen from the brief description above, bioinformatic analyses always involve multiple steps where data is gathered, cleaned and integrated to give a final set of processed files of interest to the user.
-These sequences of steps are called a _workflow_ or _pipeline_.
+These sequences of steps are called a **workflow** or **pipeline**.
 As analyses become more complex, workflows may include the use of many different software tools, each requiring a specific set of inputs and options to be defined.
 Furthermore, as we want to chain multiple tools together, the inputs of one tool may be the output of another, which can become challenging to manage.

-Although it is possible to code such workflows using plain _shell_ scripts, these often don't scale well across different users and compute setups.
+Although it is possible to code such workflows using _shell_ scripts, these often don't scale well across different users and compute setups.
 To overcome these limitations, dedicated [_workflow management software_](https://en.wikipedia.org/wiki/Workflow_management_system) packages have been developed to help standardise workflows and make it easier for the user to process their data.

 <img src="https://raw.githubusercontent.com/nextflow-io/trademark/master/nextflow2014_no-bg.png" alt="Nextflow" style="float:right;width:20%">